J&J Medical Connect

 Safety

-• A summary of AEs reported in both treatment arms is shown in Table: Adverse Events.
+• A summary of AEs reported in both treatment arms from the time of first dose of the trial intervention through 30 days after the last dose is shown in Table: Adverse Events.

 AKEEGA + Prednisone Groupa